0xYanis/Shimmer-SwiftUI-Modifier/README.md

 ## Credits

-Shimmer-SwiftUI-Modifier is maintained by [0xYanis].
+ShimmerEffect is maintained by [0xYanis].

 Enjoy using the library and happy shimmering!